-General Education Requirement Fulfillment: Writing-centered; Arts & Humanities
+- General Education Requirement Fulfillment: Writing-centered; Arts & Humanities; World Engagement: CV

-Prerequisite: GERM 232
+- Prerequisite: GERM 232

+- Offering: Fall

+- Instructor: Zheng

-GERM 333 Contemporary German Culture and Society (1)
+GERM 333 Contemporary German Culture and Society (4)

-In this course students will continue to improve their language competence in German by exploring cultural, Political and everyday aspects of contemporary Germany.
-Themes and issues will include the role of Germany in the European Union, Ostalgie and German reunification, youth culture, literature, music, art, multiculturalism, cross-cultural comparisons, and the realities of the media world.
+In this course, students will continue to improve their language competence in German by exploring cultural, Political, and everyday aspects of contemporary Germany.

+Themes and issues will include the role of Germany in the European Union, Ostalgie and German reunification, youth culture, literature, music, art, multiculturalism, cross- cultural comparisons, and the realities of the media world.
 Emphasis will be placed on developing skills in contextualizing, interpreting, and critiquing a variety of texts.

-General Education Requirement: Arts & Humanities, Social Sciences
+- General Education Requirement: Arts & Humanities, Social Sciences; World Engagement: CV

-• Prerequisite: GERM 331W
+- Prerequisite: GERM 331W

+- Offering: Spring

+- Instructor: Zheng

-GERM 340 Introduction to German Literature (1)
+GERM 340 Introduction to German Literature (4)

-In this course, students will acquire interpretive tools for reading, analyzing and discussing German literary texts.
+In this course, students will acquire interpretive tools for reading, analyzing, and discussing German literary texts.
 With this background, students will then explore representative works from major periods and a variety of styles.
-We will also be concerned in locating and understanding these works in their historical and cultural context.
+We will also be concerned with locating and understanding these works in their historical and cultural context.
 Selective grammar review and vocabulary-building will be included.
 Taught in German.
 This course can be repeated if the contents are different.